How to use Isavuconazonium Sulfate Solution, Reconstituted (Recon Soln)

 Get medical help right away if you have any very serious side effects, including: fast/irregular/pounding heartbeat, chest pain, fainting, signs of kidney problems (such as change in the amount of urine), seizures.

 Isavuconazonium may rarely cause serious (possibly fatal) liver disease.
-Get medical help right away if you have any symptoms of liver damage, including: persistent nausea/vomiting, loss of appetite, stomach/abdominal pain, yellowing eyes/skin, dark urine.
+Get medical help right away if you have any symptoms of liver damage, including: nausea/vomiting that doesn't stop, loss of appetite, stomach/abdominal pain, yellowing eyes/skin, dark urine.

 Isavuconazonium can commonly cause a rash that is usually not serious.
 However, you may not be able to tell it apart from a rare rash that could be a sign of a severe reaction.
 Tell your doctor right away if you develop any rash.